Salanoid/docker-compose-php/README.md

 ![Landing Page](https://user-images.githubusercontent.com/43859895/141092846-905eae39-0169-4fd7-911f-9ff32c48b7e8.png)

-A basic LAMP stack environment built using Docker Compose.
+A basic Apache and PHP stack environment built using Docker Compose.
 It consists of the following:

 - PHP
 - Apache
-- MySQL
-- phpMyAdmin
-- Redis

 As of now, we have several different PHP versions.
 Use appropriate php version as needed: